-The raw stone used to produce slate floor tile can be found in mountains around the world, with productive quarries in Europe, Asia, and across the America’s.
-The region that the material is sourced from will determine the constituent chemicals present during the formation of the stone, which will, in turn, affect the look and characteristics of the slate in its finished state.
-Foreign materials, while exotic, are often more expensive due to the fuel costs to transport heavy tiles.
+The raw stone used to produce slate floor tile can be found in mountains around the world, with productive quarries in Europe, Asia, and across the Americas.
+The region that the material is sourced from will determine the constituent chemicals present during the formation of the stone.
+The chemicals affect the look and characteristics of the slate in its finished state.

 Slate is generally sliced from the earth in the form of rough, massive slabs.
 These slabs are then cut down into smaller, more manageable slabs and tiles.
-These pieces are often gauged, a process which evens out the back to make them easier to install.
-The surface of slate can also be further refined or left in its natural state.
-Slabs are generally used as counter tops, with smaller thinner tiles of varying sizes used for flooring.
+Pieces reserved for tile are then gauged (evened out for installation).
+The surface of the slate can also be further refined or left in its natural state.
+Slabs are generally used as countertops, with smaller, thinner tiles of varying sizes used for flooring.

-Gauged / Ungauged: At the time it is extracted, the slate is a rough, broken material like you would expect from any rock you find on the ground.
+All slate that will be floor tiles is gauged.
+At the time it is extracted, the slate is a rough, broken material like you'd expect from any rock found on the ground.
 When refined into tiles, natural stone generally goes through a process where the material is gauged, which refers to flattening the back in order to help the tile set into the mortar during installation.

-If the back is not flattened then both sides will be rough and bumpy.
+If the back of the slate tile is not flattened, then both sides will be rough and bumpy.
 Known as ungauged slate, these materials are usually reserved for outdoor applications where they can be sunk into the ground for stepping stones.

-Crafted: After being sliced into tiles slate is still naturally going to be bumpy and broken.
-In many cases, this is desirable, as it makes the material feel more rugged and earthy.
-When the surface is left un-refined it is called cleft, although the term “natural” is also often used to refer to it looking more like it would in its untouched mountain born state.
-Crafted slate has great traction, even when wet, but if the ridges are too extreme it can be uncomfortable to walk on barefoot.
+After being sliced into tiles, slate is still naturally going to be bumpy and broken.
+In many cases, this is desirable because it makes the material feel more rugged and earthy.
+When the surface is left unrefined, it is called "cleft," although the term “natural” is also often used to refer to it looking more like it would in its untouched mountain-born state.
+Cleft slate has great traction, even when wet, but if the ridges are too extreme, it can be uncomfortable to walk on barefoot.

-Solid: These tiles are predominantly one color all the way through.
-The consistency of hue, and tone, across a single tile and across tile lots can vary to differing degrees in different types of slate.
-Floors made from solid colored stone materials tend to be more formal, and subdued.
-However the unity of appearance does make it easier to see dirt, and small stains or scratches will be more visible.
+Solid slate floor tiles are predominantly one color all the way through.
+The consistency of hue and tone across a single tile, and across tile lots, can vary to differing degrees which can affect your floor if you need to replace a slate tile.
+Floors made from solid-colored stone materials tend to be more formal, subdued, and monochromatic.
+However, the unity of appearance makes it easier to see dirt while small stains or scratches will be more visible.